mandpd/nn-example/README.md

 4. Explore the rest of the examples of the convnetjs library.
 You can even see how a convolutional neural network (which incorporates the types of layers in this model along with additional layer types that help to improve the image classification) does against the CIFAR-10 dataset itself, [here](https://cs.stanford.edu/people/karpathy/convnetjs/demo/cifar10.html) (Warning - this can overwhelm lower powered systems).

-For more information on how this description is composed, please consult the original convnetjs [documentation](https://cs.stanford.edu/people/karpathy/convnetjs/docs.html).
+For more information on how the description of the neural net is composed, please consult the original convnetjs [documentation](https://cs.stanford.edu/people/karpathy/convnetjs/docs.html).